Project managers play a pivotal role in an organization.

 - Poor Skills: The lack of a skilled team could be the reason for the project to get delayed.
 So, hire the right people with essential skills.
 Compromising on skills can result in poor performance and ROI.

 - Internal Delays: Several tasks within a project have a dependency on teammates.
 If a teammate is on leave, the deliverables may get delayed.
-Such episodes can result in loss of valuable time and cost.
+Such episodes can result in the loss of valuable time and cost.
 So, closely monitor dependencies to avoid such incidents.

 - External Delays: If a project requires certain materials which get delayed from the supplier’s end, the project’s progress will suffer.

-For instance, a parcel delivery service provider will need boxes, labels, and other resources to provide professional packing assistance and ship the parcel.
+For instance, a parcel delivery service provider will need printed shipping boxes, labels, and other resources to provide professional packing assistance and ship the parcel.
 If the packaging partner fails to supply the essentials at the right time, the delivery will get delayed.
 So, it’s critical to keep a tab on the external processes to handle critical delivery dates and times.

 - Loss of Interest: Teammates who don’t enjoy their work or are exhausted due to workload may not be able to complete their tasks on time.
 So, communicate and motivate your team members.
 Allocate the projects as per their interests.
 This will help you maintain a healthy work environment.